NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Levaloch.md

   - name: ""

   - name: "Hellstrider"
     desc: "  A levaloch ignores the effects of non-magical difficult terrain.
-They take no damage from caltrops or from damaging terrain that deals physical, acid, or cold damage.\nA levaloch can move through liquids up to 5 feet deep at their full Speed."
+They take no damage from caltrops or from damaging terrain that deals physical, acid, or cold damage.\n\nA levaloch can move through liquids up to 5 feet deep at their full Speed."

 abilities_mid:
   - name: ""
   - name: "Phalanx Fighter"
-    desc: "  All devils of equal or lower level adjacent to a levaloch gain a +1 circumstance bonus to their AC as the levaloch shields them from harm.\n[[Bestiary Effects/Effect_ Phalanx Fighter|Effect: Phalanx Fighter]]"
+    desc: "  All devils of equal or lower level adjacent to a levaloch gain a +1 circumstance bonus to their AC as the levaloch shields them from harm.\n\n[[Bestiary Effects/Effect_ Phalanx Fighter|Effect: Phalanx Fighter]]"

   - name: "Stable Stance"
     desc: "  A levaloch gains a +2 circumstance bonus to their Fortitude DC against being Shoved and to other saving throws to resist being moved against their will."